 Unintended Pregnancy While in an Unstable Relationship — 5 Tips

 What if your current situation feels like one big question mark, but your pregnancy test is positive?
-How can the physical changes of a pregnancy affect your relationship?
+How can the physical changes of pregnancy affect your relationship?

 You may like: ⚖️ Wondering whether to have an abortion or not? — Take the Abortion Test!